brightway-lca/ecoinvent_interface/README.md

               'EcoinventRelease/cache/ecoinvent 3.7.1_apos_ecoSpold02')
 ```

-And the ecospold files are downloaded and extracted automatically.
+The ecospold files are downloaded and extracted automatically.

 ## Usage